 I noticed something on the packing list for my first Young Women camp as a Beehive that has since sparked my interest—a note to please not bring playing cards.

-Though I have since noticed that some LDS members shy away from playing cards or do not have them in their homes for a number of reasons, one of the most intriguing reasons members give is that prophets have told us not to own playing cards.
+Though I have since noticed that some Latter-day Saints shy away from playing cards or do not have them in their homes for a number of reasons, one of the most intriguing reasons members give is that prophets have told us not to own playing cards.

 So what have prophets really said about playing cards?

-As it turns out, prophets in the past have asked members to avoid playing cards, but it's not for the urban myths and modern-day context we may assume.
+As it turns out, prophets in the past have asked members to avoid playing cards, but it’s not for the reasons we may assume from urban myths and modern-day context.

 Before games like Speed, Go Fish, Uno, Old Maid, and Phase 10, playing cards were not associated with family games.
 Almost as soon as their conception, playing cards were associated with gambling, drinking, and unlawful behaviors.
 In fact, soon after playing cards made their way to Europe in the 1300s, authorities placed bans on the cards because of the anti-social behavior that ensued, according to the World of Playing Cards website.

 These behaviors were especially prevalent in the 1800s, when playing cards were associated with gambling, saloons, and casinos.